aaron-seq/advanced-fraud-detection-system/README.md

 3. install required python packages if previously not installed

-4. Finally run on Jupyter Notebook and enjoy 😉
+4. Finally run on Jupyter Notebook.
+And let me know if you found any bugs